Overthinking Design Could Mean Underperforming Online

 Lots of Effective Imagery

-Simple text and effective imagery are an excellent start, and elements like big, coloured and clearly-labelled buttons are also ideal for pointing users in the right direction with zero confusion.
+Simple text and effective imagery are an excellent start, and elements like big, coloured and clearly-labeled buttons are also ideal for pointing users in the right direction with zero confusion.
+This also helps clarify your analytics on the back-end when you have simple, clear, buttons and actions you want the user to navigate.

 Maybe users won’t thank you directly, but you’ll reap rewards like higher levels of qualified traffic, a more engaged audience, and increased leads, sales and other key conversions.